jpype-project/jpype/doc/userguide.rst

 If the program is not running in an interactive shell or the program run time is long, we may not want to deal with the problem during execution.
 In this case, we can serialize the state of the relevant classes and variables.
-To use this option, we simply make sure all of the classes in Java that we are using are Serializable, then add a condition that detects the faulty algorithm state.
+To use this option, we mus make sure all of the classes in Java that we are using are ``Serializable``.
+Then add a condition that detects the faulty algorithm state.
-When the fault occurs, we create a ``java.util.HashMap`` and populate it with the values we wish to be able to examine from within Python.
-We then use Java serialization to write this state file to disk.
-We then execute the program and collect the resulting state files.
+When the fault occurs, create a ``java.util.HashMap`` and populate it with the values to be examined from within Python.
+Use serialization to write the entire structure to a file.
+Execute the program and collect all of the state files.

-We can then return later with an interactive Python shell, and launch JPype with a classpath for the jars and possibly a connection to debugger.
+Once the state files have been collected, start Python with an interactive shell and launch JPype with a classpath for the jars.
+Finally, deserialize the state files to access the Java structures that have been recorded.
-We load the state file into memory and we can then probe or execute the methods that lead up to the fault.

 Getting additional diagnostics
 ==============================

-For the most part JPype does what its told but that does not mean there can't be bugs.
-With some many different interactions between Python and Java there is always some untested edge case to deal with.
+For the most part JPype does what its told, but that does not mean that there are no bugs.
+With some many different interactions between Python and Java there is always some untested edge-cases.

-JPype has a few diagnostic tools to help deal with these sorts of problems but each of them require accessing a "private" JPype symbol which is not guaranteed to not be altered, removed, spindled, or mutilated in the future.
+JPype has a few diagnostic tools to help deal with these sorts of problems but each of them require accessing a "private" JPype symbol which may be altered, removed, folded, spindled, or mutilated in any future release.
-Thus none of the following should every be used in production code.
+Thus none of the following should be used in production code.

 Checking the type of a cast
 ---------------------------

-Some times it is difficult to understand why a particular overloading is being selected by the method dispatch.
-To check what type match for a conversion call the private method ``Class._canConvertToJava``.
-This will produce a string naming the type of conversion that will be performed.
+Sometimes it is difficult to understand why a particular method overload is being selected by the method dispatch.
+To check the match type for a conversion call the private method ``Class._canConvertToJava``.
+This will produce a string naming the type of conversion that will be performed as one of ``none``, ``explicit``, ``implicit``, or ``exact``..

-To test the result of the conversion process call ``Class._convertToJava``.
+To test the result of the conversion process, call ``Class._convertToJava``.
 Unlike an explicit cast, this just attempts to perform the conversion without bypassing all of the other logic involved in casting.
-Thus it replicates exactly the process that will be when a method is called or a field is set.
+It replicates the exact process used when a method is called or a field is set.

 C++ Exceptions in JPype
 -----------------------

-Internally JPype can generate C++ exception which are converted into Python exceptions for the user.
-Sometimes to trace an error back to its source it is necessary to see where the original C++ exception was thrown from.
+Internally JPype can generate C++ exception which is converted into Python exceptions for the user.
+To trace an error back to its C++ source, it is necessary to obtain the original C++ exception.
 As all sensitive block have function names compiled in to the try catch blocks, these C++ exception stack frames can be extracted as the "cause" of a Python exception.
 To enable C++ stack traces use the command ``_jpype.enableStacktraces(True)``.
 Once executed all C++ exceptions that fell through a C++ exception handling block will produce an augmented C++ stack trace.
-If the JPype source code is in view of Python, it can even print out each line where the stack frame was caught.
+If the JPype source code is available to Python, it can even print out each line where the stack frame was caught.
 This is usually at the end of each function that was executed.
 JPype does not need to be recompiled to use this option.